 \section{Task 3: NER}

 As a third task, we show how resampling can be used for model comparison in multilingual NER when finetuning pretrained language models.
-Our analysis is based on the OpenNER 1.0 multilingual NER benchmark \citep{palen2024openner} which consists of 61 unique datasets covering a total of 51 languages .
+Our analysis is based on the OpenNER 1.0 multilingual NER benchmark \citep{palen-michel-etal-2025-openner} which consists of 61 unique datasets covering a total of 51 languages.
 Since we reanalyze the results of the original paper, we use the same models: mBERT and XLM-R. For each model architecture, we vary the training data according to two conditions on each language-dataset pair: (i) \texttt{individual}, where each model is finetuned with data from only a given training set and (ii) \texttt{concatenated}, where each model is finetuned with a concatenated and downsampled version of all the training data included in OpenNER.
 In addition to the original results, we construct $B=100$ bootstrap replicated data sets and reuse the same predictions from the original test set.
 This gives us a total of $R = SB = 1000$ replicated scores for each of the 61 datasets.